 For all enquiries about the Future Tutors programme please contact:

-Below are the bursaries that were awarded in 2017-18.
-The actual bursaries may change for each year and those for 2018-19 will be announced in September 2018.
+Below are the bursaries that were awarded in 2018-19.
+The actual bursaries may change for each year and past support is unfortunately not a guarantee of future support.

 The Worshipful Company of Gold and Silver Wyre Drawers’ Bursaries

 This Worshipful Company, one of the ancient City Livery Companies, has a strong affiliation with the RSN as we are one of the few organisations which continue to use gold and silver wire in our work.
-For this year, in addition to their Degree bursaries, they will offer one bursary of £2,000 for a UK-based Future Tutor.
+For this year, in addition to their Degree bursaries, they gave a bursary of £1,000 to one UK-based Future Tutor.

-The Worshipful Company has long been a supporter and gives two awards to RSN Degree Students.
-They support us as one of two organisations that make good use of needles: embroiderers and surgeons.
-This year there is a bursary of £2000 for one UK based Future Tutor who can demonstrate need.
+The Worshipful Company has long been a supporter of the RSN.
+They support us as we are one of two organisations that make good use of needles: embroiderers and surgeons.
+This year there was a bursary of £2000 for one UK based Future Tutor.

 Coats Foundation Trust

 The Coats Foundation Trust is the charitable arm of Coats Crafts from which we get Anchor thread and many other stitching accoutrements.
 We have used their materials since our founding.
 This award is for a Future Tutor student,who must be UK-based, and able to show financial need.
-The award will be for £3,000.
+The award given was £3,000.

 Barbara Whatmore Charitable Trust

 The Barbara Whatmore Charitable Trust has previously supported the RSN with materials for display and conservation.
-This is the first time that they have supported the Future Tutors directly with a bursary.
-They are offering a bursary of £2000 according to need.
+They provided a bursary of £3000.